 Virtual School's are in place to set targets for these pupils and provide support for them.
 They also work with children looked-after in mainstream schools, looking for ways of tackling the barriers that many children looked-after experience.

-At A New Direction, we have become increasingly focussed on the inequalities that exist for young people in London, and our previous research on the cultural engagement of young Londoners has shown that young people from disadvantaged backgrounds are less likely to take part in every category of cultural activity, as well as having less vocabulary to describe and understand traditional cultural activities.
+At A New Direction, we have become increasingly focussed on the inequalities that exist for young people in London.
+Our previous research on the cultural engagement of young Londoners has shown that young people from disadvantaged backgrounds are less likely to take part in every category of cultural activity, as well as having less vocabulary to describe and understand traditional cultural activities.

 We are interested in how social and cultural capital can be used to support better outcomes for disadvantaged children and young people, and we want to work with corporate parents to ensure the young people they support have the same opportunities as young people from more advantaged backgrounds.